-The salary for any legal worker who is promoted to a different legal worker job classification shall be calculated in the following manner:
+The salary for any legal worker who is promoted to a different legal worker job classification shall be calculated using one of the two following methods, whichever is higher:

-- 1. An amount equal to the difference between the Step 1 salaries for the two positions, if any, shall be added to the employee's current salary; - 2.
-The employee shall then be placed on the applicable schedule for his or her new job classification at the next step greater than or equal to the figure obtained in § 18.6(B)(1) above.
+- 1. The employee shall be placed on the appropriate step for their new job title based on their years of experience, as described in 18.3(B); or - 2.
+An amount equal to the difference between the Step 1 salaries for the two positions, if any, shall be added to the employee's current salary.
+The employee shall then be placed on the applicable schedule for their new job classification at the next step greater than or equal to the figure obtained in § 18.6(B)(1) above.